Anti-Slavery Statement

 Our supply chains

 Where significant procurement activity is concerned, we set our expectations clearly during the tender process, which include a condition that our contractors comply with the Modern Slavery Act 2015 and are transparent, accountable and auditable.
-Furthermore, CPI acts in accordance with public tendering requirements and contractors’ completed tender questionnaires are therefore publicly available and auditable.
+Furthermore, CPI acts in accordance with Procurement Act 2023 and bidders are required to self-declare compliance with the Modern Slavery Act 2015.

-Our policies on slavery and human trafficking
+2. Our policies and processes in relation to modern slavery and human trafficking

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls, to mitigate the risk of slavery or human trafficking taking place in our business or supply chains.
-The Group also maintains effective policies which underpin the principles of the Modern Slavery Act 2015 including Fraud and Bribery, Whistleblowing and Procurement Policies, all of which are easily accessible to staff and are reviewed on a regular basis.
+Our anti-slavery policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls, to mitigate the risk of slavery or human trafficking taking place in our business or supply chains.

-Risk mitigation for slavery and human trafficking
+3. Assessing and managing risk for modern slavery and human trafficking

-CPI evaluates the nature and extent of exposure to and risk of modern slavery or human trafficking occurring in its business and supply chains.
 As part of our initiative to identify and mitigate risk of modern slavery or human trafficking occurring across our business or in our supply chains we have:

 - Ensured that we operate a vigorous recruitment policy, including right to work in the UK checks, carried out by an external provider, preventing human trafficking or individuals being forced to work against their will;